szbrooks2017/holbertonschool-zero_day/0x03-git/README.md

-this is an introduction to git
+this is an introduction to git. edited from github